I can confidently say, after 4 years working with people afflicted by sciatica on a daily basis, that most treatment for this problem falls flat.

 The same goes for massage, manipulation, mobilisation or any other technique a professional is using with you.

-A far better alternative is to stretch the non-painful leg, as you’ve probably heard me talking about in our community here.
+Often, a far better alternative is to stretch the non-painful leg.

 Here’s a video demonstrating a great way to go about doing this: